devops329/devops/instruction/gitHub/commitHistory.md

 🔑 **Key points**

-- Format your commit messages so the AutoGrader can find your commits.
+- Format your commit messages so the TAs can easily review your commits.
 - Commit often and before the deadline.
 - Failure to clearly document your code authorship may result in failing the class.